Responsible Business Ongoing Mobilization

 Aron Cramer, CEO, BSR (pre-recorded)

-The National Mission of Rehabilitation of War Wounded and the Business Sector
+The National Mission of Rehabilitating Wounded Veterans - The Role of the Business Sector

-Liron Sagi, CEO of the Friends of the IDF Disabled Organization
+Liron Sagi Cohen, CEO, the Friends of the IDF Disabled Organization

 10:00-11:30 | Opening Plenary